cryptobeat/Strategies/README.md

 # Cryprobeat Strategy Repository

-This repository contains script examples for developing crypto trading bots Please refer to the offical page https://www.cryptobeat.com/getting-started/
+This repository contains script examples for developing crypto trading bots

+Documentation on how to use scripts could be found at the Getting Stated page: https://www.cryptobeat.com/getting-started/